-- If we knew everything about a person, could we do a more optimal job of guiding an individual to a high quality and a longest possible length of life?
+- If we knew everything about a person, could we do a more optimal job of guiding an individual to the highest quality of life and the longest possible length of life?
 That is the basis of the human metric project. - But this project is more than that.
 It identifies the types of data we must collect clinical, behavioral, social determinants of health, economic, geospatial, genomic, and environment. - It addresses first issues of common and consistent data elements, including a common language.
 It addresses how data is collected.
-It addresses how data is used.
+It addresses how data are used.
 It addresses various packaging of data.